pramilapandey/bike-share-data-analysis/README.md

 How does it help you answer your question?

 The last column in the csv file i.e. member_casual gives information on if the riders with respective id’s are member or casual riders.
-This information can be helpful on further analysis as it helps on understanding on what way the casual and member riders use bike sharing differently which is our key business task as well.
+This information can be helpful on further analysis as it helps in understanding on what way the casual and member riders use bike sharing differently which is our key business task as well.

 Are there any problems with the data?

-There is no detail information about the riders.
-The rider id being the only identification element, same person may have been a rider with two or more different ids.
+There is no detailed information about the riders.
+The rider id being the only identification element, the same person may have been a rider with two or more different ids.
 Therefore I assume that each user id is a different user.

 Are there issues with bias or credibility in this data?
 Does your data ROCCC?